SeyeonLee/ObjectDetectionOnCommand/README.md

 	- __Windows__:
 	If you are using a Windows machine, you can use [WinZip](https://www.winzip.com/win/en/tar-file.html) to extract the folder.

-3. Download the [PASCAL VOC 2012 Testing Data](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#testdata).
-Unzip the folder and place it in the repo, at location `path/to/odoc/Images/test`.
+3. Place all the folders and data in "/home/ubuntu/VocDevkit/" and run the ObjectDetectionOnCommand.ipynb.